 What is Brief History of Fonterra Co-operative Group Company?

-What is Fonterra Co-operative Group?
+What shaped Fonterra Co-operative Group?

 What is Brief History of Fonterra Co-operative Group Company?